hpufo/FruitStore/README.md

 # FruitStore
-A fruit store built using React and Redux.
-The app get's it's stock from a json file.
+A fruit store that gets it's data from a json file.

 Technologies used:
 React,